joakimsigvald/XspecT/README.md

 }
 ```

-All the examples above also works for async methods.
+### Sync vs. Async

+Weather your method-under-test or mocked methods are sync or async, the tests are specified in the exact same way.
+The XspecT framework will call async methods synchronously, so that the test does not have to await any calls, but can always be treated as if they are testing synchronous methods.
+However in some cases you have to use async and await keywords in the lambdas you provide to the test-pipeline to deal with async scenarios.

+This primer should be enough to get you started.
+More documentation is available as code comments.
-More examples and features can be found as Unit tests in the source code.
+More examples and features can also be found as Unit tests in the source code, which is available on GitHub.